577 Attacks Per Hour: The Cybersecurity Crisis SA SMEs Are Ignoring

 When you're evaluating a web developer or agency, ask these specific questions:

-• "Do you provide HTTPS as standard?"
+- "Do you provide HTTPS as standard?"
 If the answer is anything other than yes, walk away.
+HTTPS is not optional in 2026.
+It is the floor.

-• "What's your update and patch cadence for CMS plugins?"
+- "What's your update and patch cadence for CMS plugins?"
 A responsible developer will have a documented schedule — monthly at minimum, with critical patches applied immediately.
+"We update them when we remember" is the wrong answer.

-• "What does backup and recovery look like if we get hit?"
-Automated daily backups, stored off-server, with a tested restoration process.
+- "What does backup and recovery look like if we get hit?"
+You want to hear: automated daily backups, stored off-server, with a tested restoration process.
+You do not want to hear: "we can do that if you want."

-• "How is admin access controlled?"
-Strong password requirements, two-factor authentication, and role-based access control should all be standard.
+- "How is admin access controlled?"
+Strong password requirements, two-factor authentication, and role-based access control (only the people who need access have it) should all be standard.

 The right answer to all five of these questions is not expensive.
 It's built into a professional development process.
 If your current website can't answer these questions, you're operating with an open window.

-Every site we build includes HTTPS, a defined patch schedule, proper backup architecture, access controls, and an incident process — see our web development service or start a project.
+Every site we build includes HTTPS as standard, a defined update and patch schedule, proper backup architecture, access controls, and an incident process.
+These aren't upsells.
+They're the baseline of professional web development.

 Got a project?